Ong-Research/WISC_WFS_Rhinovirus/README.md

-The code provided here will process the peptide array data available at ____ and return plasma IgG epitope calls and breast milk IgA epitope calls which are the same as the epitope calls provided as supplemental data with our manuscript.
+The code provided here will process the peptide array data available under 10.5281/zenodo.8269759 and return plasma IgG epitope calls and breast milk IgA epitope calls which are the same as the epitope calls provided as supplemental data with our manuscript.

 ## Step-by-step directions

 1. Clone this repo.
-2. Download the input data (IgG.lseq.tsv and IgA.lseq.tsv) from Zenodo at ___ and
+2. Download the input data (IgG.lseq.tsv and IgA.lseq.tsv) from Zenodo at https://zenodo.org/records/8269759 and
 add to this repo directory.
 3. Run `epitope_calls_analysis.R`.